CARLOS SANDOVAL

 The work was commissioned, composed, rehearsed, and performed in earnest.
 Three musicians played a dead composer's constructed unconscious at the Americas Society in New York.
 The institutional frame held without knowing what it was holding.
 Whether any of it is true is not the question.
 The question — already answered by the applause — is whether it matters.

-Years ago, while cataloguing Nancarrow’s library, I imagined discovering hidden traces: notes, letters, private remains.
-That desire became, years later, a fiction—six invented drawings attributed to him.
-Their titles, drawn from his actual books, trace a life: Les automates, Strukturprobleme in Primitiver Musik, L’émotion musicale et le piano, The Castanets and How to Play Them, A History of Consonance and Dissonance.
+Years ago, while cataloguing Nancarrow's library, I imagined discovering hidden traces: notes, letters, private remains.
+That desire became, years later, a fiction — six invented drawings attributed to him found in different books in his library.
 These titles are never spoken, never projected, never heard.
 Available only to the performers, they give no instructions and produce no sound.
 A portrait painted on the inside of the frame.
 From these fictional drawings, all material in the piece is generated through random processes.
 A system built on an origin that never existed.

 Assembling existing materials — fictional or not — into a functional world, setting it running, and stepping back is already a demiurgic act.
+A field set in motion by a spinning bottle, over a dead composer's invented drawings, performed in earnest at a New York institution.
 In this case, a demiurgic homage to someone so important to me.

 The linear description